Actinium-project/acm-copay/privacy-policy.md

 # Privacy Policy

 ## Scope and Consent

-This policy describes the ways The Actinium Team and its subsidiaries (hereinafter, “Actinium”, “we”, “our” or “us”) collect, store, use and protect Personal Data.
+This policy describes the ways The Actinium Project Ltd and its subsidiaries (hereinafter, “Actinium”, “we”, “our” or “us”) collect, store, use and protect Personal Data.
 The purpose of this policy is to ensure that Actinium complies with applicable United States (US) federal and state regulations, and European Union (hereinafter, “EU”) data protection laws such as the General Data Protection Regulation (hereinafter, “GDPR”).
-Actinium’s Services include merchant processing services, products, or any other features, technologies or functionalities (hereinafter: “Services”) offered by The Actinium Team
+Actinium’s Services include merchant processing services, products, or any other features, technologies or functionalities (hereinafter: “Services”) offered by The Actinium Project Ltd

-This policy describes the ways The Actinium Team and its subsidiaries (hereinafter, “Actinium”, “we”, “our” or “us”) collect, store, use and protect Personal Data.
+This policy describes the ways The Actinium Project Ltd and its subsidiaries (hereinafter, “Actinium”, “we”, “our” or “us”) collect, store, use and protect Personal Data.
 The purpose of this policy is to ensure that Actinium complies with applicable United States (US) federal and state regulations, and European Union (hereinafter, “EU”) data protection laws such as the General Data Protection Regulation (hereinafter, “GDPR”).
-Actinium’s Services include merchant processing services, products, or any other features, technologies or functionalities (hereinafter: “Services”) offered by The Actinium Team Users accept this Policy by visiting our website and/or by using our Services.
+Actinium’s Services include merchant processing services, products, or any other features, technologies or functionalities (hereinafter: “Services”) offered by The Actinium Project Ltd Users accept this Policy by visiting our website and/or by using our Services.

 ### There are six types of data subjects whose personal data we may process:

-Visitors of our websites (Actinium.org);
+Visitors of our websites (https://actinium.org);
-Merchants that sign up for our Services;
-Shoppers who indirectly interface with Actinium when paying a merchant’s invoice that is forwarded by Actinium to merchants during checkout (refer to Section III.3 for more details);
 Actinium wallet users that have downloaded and installed either the Actinium-Copay app on their mobile device;

 ### What is “personally identifiable information?”